 “If you have an outlet or light that isn’t working, don’t just use another one without getting it checked out,” says Seth Silbaugh, owner of Switched Electric in Modesto, CA. “There’s a reason it isn’t working—and it will only get worse.
 Ignoring issues can turn a quick and inexpensive repair into a large, expensive issue.
 In the most serious case, it could lead to a fire.”

 Loose plugs in an outlet can also pose electrical problems.
 If the plug partially falls out, someone could accidentally receive a shock when unplugging the cord.
-If you suspect that there’s something wrong with a switch or outlet, you should hire a professional electrician to inspect your wiring.
+If you suspect that there’s something wrong with a switch or outlet, you should hire a professional electrician to conduct an electrical inspection.
 They can determine whether any loose connections exist, and replace any defective devices if needed.

 6. Burning Odor